 Crimes should be reported to the SVCC Campus Security to ensure inclusion in the annual crime statistics and to aid in providing timely warning notices to the community, when appropriate.
+A daily crime log is kept in the Information Center and is available for review upon request from Campus Security.

-Policy Statement Addressing Counselors and Confidential Crime Reporting
+Counselors and Confidential Crime Reporting